USask Indigenous Community

 Culture, heritage, individuality and identity are celebrated in our USask community.
 USask strives to provide experiential cultural and language opportunities for all students, staff, faculty, and leadership and create systems and practices that are respectful of the diverse Indigenous cultural groups.

-USask's annual Graduation Powwow attracts thousands and celebrates the academic success of Métis, First Nations and Inuit graduates from USask and local high schools.
+USask's annual Indigenous Graduation Celebration attracts thousands and celebrates the academic success of Métis, First Nations and Inuit graduates from USask and local high schools.